AndyLiu404/learngit/readme.txt

-Git IS a verison control system.
+Git is a distributed verison control system.
-Git IS free software.
+Git is free software under the GPL.